de-soot/knapsack/README.md

 # knapsack
-My recursive solution to the knapsack problem.
-Written in C.
+Recursive solution to the knapsack problem written in C.